 How to Set Up your First Budget

 Your first budget can be very intimidating.
-If you’ve never attempted one before, it’s often overwhelming just figuring out where to start.
+If you’ve never attempted one before, it’s often overwhelming just figuring out where to begin.
 But it doesn’t have to be that way.
 The budgeting process is actually pretty simple in theory.
 The good news is, it’s simple in practice too.

 Before we do anything else, let’s get ourselves in the right frame of mind.
 Sometimes it seems like we defeat ourselves before we even start.
 Having the right attitude makes all the difference in the world when doing a successful budget.